Experiment: Record and Manipulate Live Neurons!

 - And put the two electrodes in:

-- Zoom in, & the spikes look like:Note: You can also do this experiment on crickets if you do not have access to cockroaches.
+- Zoom in, or select the threshold view mode, and you will see that the spikes look like this:Note: You can also do this experiment on crickets if you do not have access to cockroaches.
 You can usually buy crickets at local pet stores.
 See video:

 This is due to ion channels opening and closing in the neurons, causing the pulse.